Want to see what your character will be like at level 25 or 50? Use the Isengard Stat Engine.

 casting rate.
 An overall good class, but not one for beginners.

-The ranger is a fun class to play.
+The hunter is a fun class to play.
 With the ability to haste and attack with greater speed makes

 killing things a blast.
 Rangers can also achieve the lowest possible ac which is a good advantage